garrardkitchen/blog/content/posts/dotnet-stack-and-heap.md

 **Example 2: Boxing**

-Class Properties `Value Types` don't get placed on the heap.
+Class Properties `Value Types` don't get placed on the Heap.
 However, if they get `boxed` (eg via string interpolation, method group, lamba expression), then they do.

 This example shows the result on the ItemCount property after it gets boxed via string interpolation: